prometheus-community/postgres_exporter/README.md

   Use the flag if you don't want to scrape `pg_settings`.

 * `auto-discover-databases`
   Whether to discover the databases on a server dynamically.
+If enabled, each query is run once per discovered database.
+See [Automatically discover databases](#automatically-discover-databases).

 * `extend.query-path`
   Path to a YAML file containing custom queries to run.
 Check out [`queries.yaml`](queries.yaml)